vasekp/quantum-ga/manual/Customizing.md

     return std::make_shared<OracleTemp>(odd ^ c->odd);
   }
 ```
 Their names are self-documenting but their implementation deserves some attention.
 Namely, the static up-cast provided by the `GateBase::cast` function.
 Here we pass `this` to request the target type.
 If the `other` gate is an `OracleTemp`, the overload defined above is called, returning its pointer.
 For all other derived classes, the default behaviour is to return a `nullptr`.
 So, in order to check whether `this` and `other` are of the same type, we check the result against a `nullptr`.
-Moreover, all trivial gates are considered a separate category (identity), so we (conditioned on the non-`nullptr` check) compare these data members, too.

 `merge` attempts to merge a gate with another, which is to be applied *after* it.
 The return type is a `Pointer` but neither the self-pointer nor the `Pointer` to the `other` gate are provided.
 This is because the cases where trivially one gate or the other can be returned through their `Pointer` are sorted out before control is given to the `merge` overload, thus its function is in most cases to create an entirely new gate or to report a failure.
 The latter is done by calling the default constructor of `Pointer`, as in the third line.
 A new gate is created via a call to `std::make_shared`.
 In this case, we call the only constructor `OracleTemp::OracleTemp(bool = true)`.